Poznań: Culture and heritage

+Since the year 2000, Poznań has hosted Betlejem Poznańskie a cultural and entertainment event associated with the Advent season and Christmas.
+The event begins with the onset of Advent and concludes on 23 December.
+The central attraction is a live nativity scene featuring real animals, accompanied by a large stage where musical concerts, competitions, and various artistic and entertainment activities take place.
+Surrounding the nativity scene are numerous stalls offering handcrafted goods, regional products, traditional foods, mulled wine, and hot meals.
+The ambiance is reminiscent of German Christmas markets, known as Weihnachtsmarkte.
+In addition to the permanent attractions, Betlejem Poznańskie includes recurring events such as carol singing reviews, the election of the Poznań Gwiazdor (a fictional character who distributes gifts on Christmas Eve, appearing in Greater Poland's tradition), art workshops, city games, and more.

+A highlight is the International Ice Sculpture Festival, held annually since 2006.
+The event also features the Betlejemskie Światło Pokoju (Bethlehem Light of Peace) brought from the Church of the Nativity in Bethlehem.
+During this time, city officials, the consular corps, and rectors of Poznań's universities exchange festive greetings.

 An important cultural event in Poznań is the annual Malta Festival, which takes place at many city venues, usually in late June and early July.
 It hosts mainly modern experimental off-theatre performances often taking place on squares and other public spaces.
 It also includes cinema, visual, music and dancing events.
 Poznań also stages the Ale Kino!
 International Young Audience Film Festival in December, and Off Cinema festival of independent films.
 Other festivals: Animator (animated film festival), Ethno Port festival of traditional world's ethnic music, Maski Theater Festival, Dance International Workshops by Polish Dance Theater, Made in Chicago (jazz festival), Festival of Ice Sculpture, Science and Art Festival, Tzadik (Jewish music festival), and Meditations Biennale (modern art).

 Poznań has several museums as well as cinemas, including multiplexes and art-house institutions.
 The Rozbrat social centre, a squatted former factory in Jeżyce, serves as a home for independent and open-minded culture.
 It hosts frequent gigs, an anarchist library, vernissages, exhibitions, annual birthday festival in October, poetry evenings and graffiti festivals.
 The city centre has many clubs, pubs and coffee houses.

 A popular venue is Malta, a park with an artificial lake situated in its centre.
 On one south bank of the lake there are ski and sleigh slopes of Malta Ski centre, and on the opposite bank a large complex of Termy Maltańskie swimming pools.